Shynixn/PetBlocks/docs/source/faq/petblockfallsthroughmap.rst

-The Pet falls through the ground when riding?
+The pet falls through the ground when riding?
 =============================================

 Sometimes the pet is not synchronized with your world or simply requires another hitbox-height for